 Ranging from traditional metal braces to invisible and ceramic braces, we understand it can be a confusing decision for patients to make.

-In this guide, we will compare metal and ceramic braces to help you understand the differences and similarities so you can make an informed decision about your orthopaedic treatment.
+In this guide, we will compare metal vs ceramic braces to help you understand the differences and similarities so you can make an informed decision about your orthopaedic treatment.

 What are metal braces?